Generalization Analysis of Message Passing Neural Networks on Large Random Graphs

 \section{Abstract}

 Message passing neural networks (MPNN) have seen a steep rise in popularity since their introduction as generalizations of convolutional neural networks to graph structured data, and are now considered state-of-the-art tools for solving a large variety of graph-focused problems.
-We study the generalization capabilities of MPNNs in graph classification.
+We study the generalization error of MPNNs in graph classification and regression.
 We assume that graphs of different classes are sampled from different random graph models.
-Based on this data distribution, we derive a non-asymptotic bound on the generalization gap between the empirical and statistical loss, that decreases to zero as the graphs become larger.
-This is proven by showing that a MPNN, applied on a graph, approximates the MPNN applied on the geometric model that the graph discretizes.
+We show that, when training a MPNN on a dataset sampled from such a distribution, the generalization gap increases in the complexity of the MPNN, and decreases, not only with respect to the number of training samples, but also with the average number of nodes in the graphs.
+This shows how a MPNN with high complexity can generalize from a small dataset of graphs, as long as the graphs are large.
+The generalization bound is derived from a uniform convergence result, that shows that any MPNN, applied on a graph, approximates the MPNN applied on the geometric model that the graph discretizes.